Measuring a localization phase diagram controlled by the interplay of disorder and driving

-What then distinguishes the anomalous region observed in experiment?
-We argue that this region features localization lengths which are both quantitatively larger and much more quasi-energy dependent than in the high-frequency phase diagram.
-Numerically calculated values of IPR in the low-frequency case are smaller than those in the high-frequency case (Fig.~\ref{fig:IPR_energydependent}b), meaning that the localization lengths in the low-frequency regime are larger.
-Past numerical studies showed that localization lengths increase under low-frequency driving for a tight-binding lattice with a truly random disorder \cite{Martinez_PhysRevB.73.073104}.
-Our calculations thus generalize this result to a quasiperiodic system in the localized phase.
-The IPR of the low-frequency Floquet eigenstates also varies with quasienergy, as shown in Fig. \ref{fig:IPR_energydependent}(a) and discussed from a different perspective in~\cite{supp_mat}.
-This is in stark contrast to the static AAH model or the high-frequency approximation of the driven case in which the localization length of the eigenstates, and thus their IPR, are independent of the (quasi-)energy \cite{aubry1980analyticity}.
+{The experimental results are supported by calculations of the scaling of IPR versus system size, which indicate the phase to be fully localized.
+Numerical calculations of the IPR indicate that this anomalous region is distinguished by larger localization lengths which are more strongly dependent on quasienergy than in the high-frequency case.
+This is in stark contrast to the static AAH model or the high-frequency approximation of the driven case, in which the localization lengths of the eigenstates, and thus their IPR, are independent of the (quasi)energy.
+Further details on the experimental and numerical analysis are provided in the Supplementary Information \cite{supp_mat}}.
 Therefore, although the expansion of the condensate in the low-frequency regime resembles that of the static quasiperiodic lattice, their mechanisms are completely different.